heroku/cli/docs/addons.md

 ## `heroku addons:plans SERVICE`

-list all available plans for an add-on services
+list all available plans for an add-on service

 ```
 USAGE